abuiles/drafts/xdr-tutorial/xdr.md

 When you are sending messages, you need a way to describe the information you are sending.
-Without any context, what are you supposed to do if you receive the following bytes?
+Without any context, what are you supposed to do if you receive a message with the following bytes?

 ```golang Sequence of bytes in hex format
 bytes := [0x0, 0x0, 0x0, 0xb, 0x68, 0x65, 0x6c, 0x6c, 0x6f, 0x20, 0x77, 0x6f, 0x72, 0x6c, 0x64, 0x0]